hashcat/hashcat/docs/hashcat-plugin-development-guide.md

 ### module_benchmark_salt() ###

 This is a salt that is hash mode specific and allows you to set a `salt_t` structure dynamically.
 This could sometimes be needed if custom iteration counts or salt lengths are needed for a specific hash mode.

-### module_hook_extra_param_init() and module_hook_extra_param_term() ###

-These two functions were added to hashcat beginning with version 6.2.0 when it was required for a module to use a 3rd party library from inside a hook function.
-However, the module developer is free to decide how to use this buffer (it doesn't have to be a library handle).
-Generally, it is a buffer that the module developer would use for something that they need to initialize and terminate only once on startup and shutdown for performance reasons.

-It is unclear to hashcat if this buffer will be handled in a thread-safe fashion or not, but since hooks are multi-threaded, hashcat will allocate multiple buffers (as many as there are hook threads) of this type for the module developer.
-This enables the module developer to load 3rd party libraries where they have no control over and which are known to not be thread-safe.

-The module developer does not have to care about managing the multiple instances but has to provide the size of the buffer to be allocated.
-For this, they have to use the module_hook_extra_param_size() function.
-The buffer in *hook_extra_param is zeroed and ready to be written when module_hook_extra_param_init() is called.
-On startup, hashcat will call module_hook_extra_param_init() that many times as there are hook threads each time providing the module function with a new buffer.
-The same logic applies to module_hook_extra_param_term() on shutdown.
-Hashcat will also free the memory on shutdown.

-A good example for this is: `src/modules/module_11600.c` and `src/modules/module_23800.c`

 ## Kernel ##